meashna/ISE/mod3.md

 ### **Module III: Safety Issues in Construction**

 1. **Introduction to Construction Industry and Safety Issues**
-   - **Q5:** Write five critical reasons for the high rate of accidents in construction.
+   - ❓ Write five critical reasons for the high rate of accidents in construction.

 2. **Safety in Construction Operations**
    - Excavation and Filling
-     - **Q6:** Explain safety practices in excavation works.
+     - ❓ Explain safety practices in excavation works.
+     - ❓ Discuss safety measures during excavation works.
    - Underwater Works
-     - **Q5:** List various hazards of underwater works.
+     - ❓ List various hazards of underwater works.
    - Underpinning and Shoring
-     - **Q15b:** Discuss hazards and risks during underpinning works.
+     - ❓ Discuss hazards and risks during underpinning works.
+     - ❓ How can workers' safety be ensured during underpinning work?
    - Ladders and Scaffolds
-     - **Q15a:** Mention eight safety precautions for scaffolding.
+     - ❓ Mention eight safety precautions for scaffolding.
-   - Tunneling
-   - Blasting
+     - ❓ Mention safety precautions to avoid scaffolding-related incidents.
+     - ❓ List six safety practices used with ladders in construction sites.
    - Demolition
+     - ❓ As an engineering supervisor, how do you ensure overall safety during demolition operations?
+     - ❓ What are the safety measures for the demolition of a 10-storey building in a congested residential area?
    - Confined Spaces
-     - **Q16a:** What are safety precautions to take before entering a confined space?
+     - ❓ What are safety precautions to take before entering a confined space?
    - Temporary Structures

 3. **Ergonomics in Construction Safety**
    - Ergonomics Hazards: Musculoskeletal Disorders and Cumulative Trauma Disorders
-   - **Q16b:** Discuss ergonomic hazards associated with construction industries.
+     - ❓ Discuss ergonomic hazards associated with construction industries.
+     - ❓ Write short notes on cumulative trauma disorders due to ergonomic issues in worksites.
+   - Impact Reduction of Ergonomic Hazards
+     - ❓ How can ergonomic hazards be reduced in construction industries?

+4. **National Building Code and Safety Provisions**
+   - ❓ Discuss construction safety provisions in the National Building Code.
+   - ❓ Explain the classification of residential buildings based on the National Building Code of India.
 ---

 ## **1.Introduction to the Construction Industry**